DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/banded-columns.md

 ## Appearance Customization

-The `DxTableBandHeader` plugin allows you to customize the band header's appearance.
-The following example demonstrates how to use the `cellComponent` and add icons to band cells:
+You can customize the appearance of the header with bands by overriding the `DxTableBandHeader` and `DxTableHeaderRow` plugins' `cellComponent` properties:

 .embedded-demo({ "path": "grid-band-columns/customization", "showThemeSelector": true })